 People learn about their condition in different ways.
-One way of understanding diabetes education, already used in Scotland2, is in three levels:
+One way of understanding diabetes education, broadly based on a model used in Scotland2, is in three levels:

-- Level one: Information and one-to-one advice. - Level two: Ongoing learning that may be quite informal, perhaps through a peer group. - Level three: Structured education that meets nationally-agreed criteria (defined by
+- Level one: Information and one-to-one advice. - Level two: Ongoing learning that may be guite informal, perhaps through a peer group. - Level three: Structured education that meets nationally-agreed criteria (defined by